ledererd/ledererd.github.io/openstack16-101-workshop/04_exercise3.md

 +--------------------------------------+---------+------------------------+----------------------------------+------+
 ```

 Of course, you can create other security groups to provide different levels of access to different instances.
-But for now, we'll modify the default:
+But for now, we'll modify the default by adding two firewall rules to it.
+This will open *icmp* and *port 22*:

 ```
 (user1) [stack@undercloud ~]$ openstack security group rule create --proto icmp default